eddyK15501/ecommerce-backend/README.md

 npm run watch
 ```

 * #### The localhost server will be active on port 3001.
 Test the APIs by accessing the routes within the ./routes/api directory using the appropriate HTTP methods.
-Postman being utilized in this example:
+Utilizing Postman in this example:

 <img width="900px" src="https://user-images.githubusercontent.com/88423414/264454785-18b85344-e986-475b-8bc4-fe66846f0a78.png" />